 Mommy Makeover: Breast Surgery Options

-When it comes to the Mommy Makeover and breast surgery, there are a few options.
+When it comes to our Boston Mommy Makeover and breast surgery in Boston, there are a few options.
 These include:

 For women who have saggy breasts and a lack of fullness, Dr. Doherty will recommend a breast lift with a breast implant.
 The reason is that these patients need both volume and lift.
 Though it is a complex surgical procedure that requires significant planning by the surgeon, it can yield tremendous results.
 For those patients who have too much volume post children, a breast reduction will reduce your size while also lifting and re-contouring your breasts to a more youthful-looking shape.